Aciz/QtPack3r/README.md

     * Requires **Qt 6.2** or newer

 # Reporting issues
 If you encounter a bug while using QtPack3r, before making a bug report, please ensure that the issue is with QtPack3r itself and not Pack3r.
-If you're having trouble executing commands, or the results of an executed command are not what you expect, try running the command directly from the command line.
+If you're having trouble executing commands, or the results of an executed command is not what you expect, try running the command directly from the command line.
 The UI provides a copy button next to the command preview for a convenient way to copy the current command.
-If the issue you're experiencing persist while running the command directly, it's likely an issue with Pack3r itself, and you should report the bug there.
+If the issue you're experiencing persist while running the command directly, it's likely an issue with Pack3r itself, and you should [report the bug there](https://github.com/ovska/Pack3r/issues).

 # Planned features in the future
 * Drag & drop importing for maps